 - Operational Research/Management Science is used to solve supply chain (SC) aspects analytically.
 Mathematical programming techniques examine the Supply Chain's underlying transportation network which connects suppliers via transshipment nodes to its demand locations.
 Best locations for warehouses (or transshipment nodes) are determined using quantitative methods.
 Decision Science is used for in rational decision making under uncertainty.
 For instance optimal inventory levels are determined for warehouses and manufacturing using mathematical models.
 All kinds of business activities are optimised to give businesses a competitive advantage by maximising profit and minimising costs.

 - Module catalogue (MANM304)

 - Book recommendation: Introduction to Management Science: Modelling, Optimisation and Probability

-- Introduction to Management Science - Semester 1
+- Introduction to Management Science - Semester 1 (until 2019)

 - Methods and tools are used to tackle challenges occurring in the business and industrial environment.
 The obtained results are used for qualified decision making.
 This is an Applied Mathematics course.

 - Module catalogue (MAN2093)